Photo from Unsplash

 August 4

-There is no Christian perfection, no divine establishment, no spiritual strength, no solid settlement, except by suffering.
-But after the soul has suffered, after it has felt God’s chastising hand, the effect is to perfect, to establish, to strengthen, and to settle it.
-By suffering, a man becomes settled into a solemn conviction of the character of Jehovah as revealed in the Scripture, and in a measure made experimentally manifest in his conscience.
-He is settled in the belief of an “everlasting covenant, ordered in all things, and sure;” in the persuasion that “all things work together for good to those who love God, and are the called according to his purpose;” in the firm conviction that everything comes to pass according to God’s eternal purpose; and are all tending to the good of the Church, and to God’s eternal glory.
+There is no Christian perfection, no divine establishment, no spiritual strength, and no solid grounding without suffering.
+But after the soul has suffered and felt God’s chastening hand, the result is perfection, establishment, strength, and settlement.
+Through suffering, a person becomes firmly convinced of the character of God as revealed in Scripture and made manifest in their own conscience.
+They become settled in the belief of an “everlasting covenant, ordered in all things and sure,” convinced that “all things work together for good to those who love God and are called according to his purpose,” and assured that everything happens according to God’s eternal plan, all working for the good of the Church and for God’s eternal glory.

-His soul, also, is settled down into a deep persuasion of the misery, wretchedness, and emptiness of the creature; into the conviction that the world is but a shadow, and that the things of time and sense are but bubbles that burst the moment they are grasped; that of all things sin is most to be dreaded, and the favor of God above all things most to be coveted; that nothing is really worth knowing except Jesus Christ and him crucified; that all things are passing away, and that he himself is rapidly hurrying down the stream of life, and into the boundless ocean of eternity.
-Thus he becomes settled in a knowledge of the truth, and his soul remains at anchor, looking to the Lord to preserve him here, and bring him in peace and safety to his eternal home.
+The soul is also settled into a deep understanding of the misery, wretchedness, and emptiness of the creature, convinced that the world is nothing but a shadow and that the things of time and sense are fleeting bubbles that burst as soon as they are grasped.
+Such a person comes to see that sin is the most dreadful thing to be feared, and that God’s favor is the most desirable thing to be sought.
+They realize that nothing is worth knowing except Jesus Christ and him crucified, and that all things are passing away, while they themselves are rapidly moving toward eternity.